 • Instructional Design Course Evaluation and Capstone Project

-After you successfully complete all four courses, you will receive a MicroMasters program certificate.
-Learners who earn this certificate may apply for admission to a master’s program, and if accepted, the MicroMasters program certificate will count toward the degree.
+After you successfully complete this four-course certificate program, you will receive a MicroMasters program certificate.
+Learners who earn this instructional design certificate may apply for admission to a master’s program, and if accepted, the MicroMasters program certificate will count toward the degree.

 What you will learn

-• Contemporary learning theories for developing online learning experiences
+• Contemporary and fundamental learning theories for developing online learning experiences

 • The implementation process for online learning experiences

-• Data mining techniques for the design and evaluation of learning experiences
+• Data mining techniques for the design and evaluation of online learning experiences

-• The creation of digital media to support learning
+• The creation of digital media to support online learning

 Best for: Instructional designers seeking a comprehensive academic background in their field.